markuched13/markuched13.github.io/posts/bof/secret.md

 3. Does an if check which compares the user input to 0xaabbccdd twice
 ```

-So on checking the stack main function part I see that the input variable starts with an offset of 0x28 bytes but the input being received is 0x20 bytes
+So on checking the stack layout I see that the input variable starts with an offset of 0x28 bytes but the input being received is 0x20 bytes

 ```
                              **************************************************************